ly-syx/Django_Architecture_Analysis/Introduction_to_Django.md

 + Django was designed to help developers take applications from concept to completion as quickly as possible.

+### Fully loaded.

++ Django includes dozens of extras you can use to handle common web development tasks.
+Django takes care of user authentication, content administration, site maps, RSS feeds, and many more tasks — right out of the box.

 ### Reassuringly secure

 + Django takes security seriously and helps developers avoid many common security mistakes, such as SQL injection, cross-site scripting, cross-site request forgery and clickjacking.
 Its user authentication system provides a secure way to manage user accounts and passwords.